xyzysz/GFVC_Software-Decoder_Interoperability/README.md

 -	`--quantization_factor`: the quantization factor for the type conversion (i.e., from float-type to int-type) for the residual of feature parameter
 -	`--Iframe_QP`: the quantization parameter for encoding the base picture
 -	`--Iframe_format`: the coded color format for the base picture, e.g., YUV 420 or RGB 444
--	***`--Encoder_type`: the encode type signal for GFVC decoding.
+-	***`--Encoder_type`: the encoder type signal for GFVC decoding.
 For a given type of decoder, if the encoder type is mismatched, the corresponding face parameter translator will be loaded and implemented.***

 It is recommended to run `RUN_Encode.py` and `RUN_Decode.py` for execution, where the desired encoding/decoding settings can be specified.
 Alternatively, `RUN_Encoder.sh` and `RUN_Decoder.sh` can be executed with above-mentioned hyper parameters specified in command lines.